Dumitru Stăniloae: Biography

 Dumitru Stăniloae was born on 16 November 1903, in Vlădeni, in what is now Brașov County, Romania.
 He was the last of five children of Rebeca (mother) and Irimie (father).
 His mother was a priest's niece.
 On 10 February 1917 he went to Brașov to study at the Andrew Șaguna High School.
 He received a fellowship from the Gojdu Foundation in 1918 and a fellowship from the University of Cernăuți in 1922.
 Disappointed by the quality of the manuals and the teaching methods, he left for the University of Bucharest after one year.
 He was offered a fellowship by metropolitan bishop Nicolae Bălan at the Metropolitan Center in Sibiu in 1924 during Lent.
 Stăniloae graduated from the University of Cernăuți in 1927, receiving a fellowship to study theology in Athens.
 In the fall of 1928 he earned his PhD degree at Cernăuți, with thesis Life and work of Dositheos II of Jerusalem (1641-1707) and his connections with the Romanian Principalities.
 The Metropolitan Center in Sibiu offered him a fellowship in Byzantine studies and Dogmatics.
-He went to Munich to attend the courses of August Heisenberg (father of physicist Werner Heisenberg), and then went to Berlin, Paris, and Istanbul to study the work of Gregory Palamas.
+He went to Munich to attend the courses of German Byzantinist August Heisenberg (father of physicist Werner Heisenberg), and then went to Berlin, Paris, and Istanbul to study the work of Gregory Palamas.

 He married on 4 October 1930, and his wife gave birth to twins in 1931, named Demetrius and Maria.
 He and his wife had another daughter, Lidia, on 8 October of the following year; and that year he met and befriended ultra-right ideologist Nichifor Crainic.

 In January 1934, Stăniloae took over as editor in chief of the Transylvanian bi-weekly church newspaper Telegraful român (The Romanian Telegraph).
 He would hold the position until May 1945.
 Under the previous editor in chief, George Proca, Telegraful român had published ambivalent articles about the Jewish minority.
 Under Stăniloae, the editorial line became aggressively antisemitic, promoting the theory of Jewish Bolshevism.
 It published eulogies of legionaries Ion Moța and Vasile Marin, far-right politician A. C. Cuza, Romanian dictator Ion Antonescu and even Adolf Hitler.
-As antisemitic legislation was adopted by the successive Romanian governments Telegraful supported the legislation.
+As antisemitic legislation was adopted by the successive Romanian governments, Telegraful supported the legislation.
 Deportations of Roma and Jews were also encouraged.
 Some editorials (including a 1942 article suggestively titled Au să dispară din Europa, i.e., They will disappear from Europe) go as far as advocating the Final Solution:

-"The newspaper Raza from Bessarabia prints the joyful news that the last Jewish convoy from Chişinău is heading towards the Russian steppe, and thus the city got rid of the Jewish cancer.
+"The newspaper Raza from Bessarabia prints the joyful news that the last Jewish convoy from Chișinău is heading towards the Russian steppe, and thus the city got rid of the Jewish cancer.
 According to the aforementioned newspaper, the departure of the Jews took place with the same swiftness in the other cities of Bessarabia.
 So it should be – in Bessarabia and all the other provinces of the country."

 Under Stăniloae's leadership, the newspaper also promoted anti-Catholicism and anti-Protestantism.